-Post-Fader Digital and Analog Monitor Output Level Offsets
+Post-Fader Monitor Output Level Offsets

-To provide assistance during room calibration, the relative output levels of the post-fader digital and analog monitor output channels can be adjusted over a limited range.
+To provide assistance during room calibration, the relative output levels of the post-fader monitor output channels can be adjusted over a limited range.
 The eight channels can be adjusted in 0.5-dB steps over a ±12-dB range.
 The default, of course, is 0 dB for all channels.
 During configuration the displayed value represents the dB level difference as compared to the nominal output level.
 In most cases one channel should serve as the overall reference level and not be changed.
 This is typically the center channel.